FOREIGN COMPANY REGISTRATION IN NIGERIA

 However, the validity of a residence permit is subject to the validity of the expatriate quota.
-Valid residence permits can also be used for reentry into Nigeria.
-It is worthy of mention that the date endorsed in the passport is the effective date for re-entry purposes and not the date on the Combined Expatriate Resident Permit and Alien Card (CERPAC) temporary receipt.
+Valid residence permits can also be used for re-entry into Nigeria.

 With regards to an Investment visa, the Regulations provide that a foreign national that imports a minimum ‘threshold of capital’ over a period of time may be issued with a permanent residence permit (PR).
 However, this investment PR is subject to revocation upon withdrawal of investment from Nigeria.

 This is an approved visa endorsement authorizing an immigrant to enter Nigeria in order to perform a specific job within a specified period of time.
 TWP is usually issued for a period of 3 to 6 months.
 The Comptroller of the Nigerian Immigration Service must approve all TWP cable visa.